cyanochroite/celestine/README.rst

 In this release, curses is back online.
 Tkinter, Curses, and Pygame should all have a functioning image viewer.
+For the best results, use Pygame.
+[MacOS is having trouble with tkinter and Windows wont run curses natively.]

-It is currently recommended to install the Pillow package for the best results.
+On Windows, it is recommended to install the Pillow package for the best results.

+On MacOS, it is recommended to NOT install the Pillow package because of an unknown issue with the wrapper class.
 Blender support is something I still care about, but it is going to take a lot of work to fix it.
 The only real issue is that I need to wait until Blender has Python 3.12 before I can work on it again.